robfatland/mocean/duck/duck.md

     - You can do this at the start of the game to be sure everything is working ok
 - The Server does not remember who you are or where the Duck is or where the Wolf is...
     - To play the game you must tell the Server where they are by providing **r**, **a** and **b**
-    - You do this using the same keyword **`location`** but you add in the location information
+    - You do this using the same keyword **`location`** but you add location information:
         - Suppose the Duck is at distance 40, direction -90.
-Suppose Wolf is at direction 0.
+Suppose Wolf is at direction 12.43.
         - You would send the Server: **`http://123.123.123.123:8080/duck?location=40.21,-90.00,12.43`**
         - Telling the Server where the Duck and Wolf are will make more sense below in Part 2
  - You can pretend to win the game by putting Duck safely at the edge of the pond away from Wolf
      - This does not count as *actually* winning the game

-## Playing the game part 2: Moving the Duck
+## Playing the game part 2: Moving Duck

 - You move Duck by adding another keyword **destination**.
 It is separated from **location** by an ampersand character **`&`**.
 - Suppose Duck is at distance **r** = 40. and angle **a** = -90 and you want her to be at **r** = 40 and **a** = -100.
 Here is what you send: